isaacyeos/FSND/projects/02_trivia_api/starter/backend/README.md

 ```bash
 psql trivia < trivia.psql
 ```
 This database is set to have the Owner 'yeo'.
-Change it trivia.psql script accordingly to use your postgresql username.
+Change the trivia.psql script accordingly to use your postgresql username.

 ### Running the server